 Nevada law requires all motorists to exercise care and caution to protect the safety of bicyclists.
-Victims injured in a bicycle accident in Las Vegas can file a lawsuit to recover compensatory damages for their medical bills, lost wages, lost earning capacity, and/or pain and suffering.
+If you are injured in a bicycle accident in Las Vegas, you can file a lawsuit to recover compensatory damages for your medical bills, lost wages, lost earning capacity, property damage, and/or pain and suffering.

 In this article, our Nevada personal injury lawyers discuss the details of Nevada bike accident law and how victims can bring a lawsuit.